GSP

 The default action of "PasteImage" is to check whether lossless encoded image data is present, and if so, load a new image from this data, before falling back to OS-dependent image storage.

 When storing the image on the clipboard, only the default format, raw pixel data is used.
+Under X11 the toolkit can also serve images encoded as file formats.

-Prima registers two special meta formats, "Image" and "Text", that interoperate with the system clipboard, storing data in the format that matches best with system convention when copying and pasting images and text, correspondinly.
+Prima registers two special meta formats, "Image" and "Text", that interoperate with the system clipboard, storing data in the format that matches best with system convention when copying and pasting images and text, correspondingly.
 It is recommended to use meta-format calls (has_format, text, image, copy, paste) rather than exact format calls (format_exists, store, fetch) when possible.

 Where the exact format method operate on a single format data storage, meta format calls may operate on several exact formats.
 F.ex. "text" can check whether there exists a UTF-8 text storage, before resorting to 8-bit text. "image" on X11 is even more complicated, and may use image codecs to transfer encoded PNG streams, for example.

 Provides access to an image, stored in the system clipboard.
-In get-mode call, return "undef" if no image is stored.
+In get-mode call return "undef" if no image is stored.
 In set-mode clears the clipboard unless KEEP is set.

 Deletes all data from clipboard.